-Year 0 'Awards made' End Year 3 'Initial period' End Year 3 to End Year 5 '2-year Retest period' End Year 5 on the date of the award.
+Year 0 End Year 3 End Year 3 to End Year 5 End Year 5 'Awards made' 'Initial period' '2-year Retest period' • The performance period commences on the date of the award.
 The first measurement date occurs.
 The Executive can elect to vest their shares on the basis of the performance or to extend the performance period for another two years.
 If performance measurement at the end of the initial period is accepted by the Executive, performance testing will cease and any shares that do not vest are forfeited.
 Where an Executive elects to re-test, TSR is measured every six months (measurement dates) (i.e., four measurement dates).
 If an Executive has elected to re-test the shares, and then leaves before the end of the re-test period, the Executive forfeits all shares under that grant.
 At the end of the re-test period, the most favourable TSR outcome during the re-test period is applied to unvested shares.
 After the re-test period, no further elections to re-test are available, and shares that do not vest are forfeited.